oemof/tespy/docs/modules/components.rst

 - add a method, that returns the result of your equation.
 - add a method, that places the partial derivatives in the Jacobian matrix of your component.
-- add a method, that returns the LaTeX code of your equation for the automatic documentation feature.

 In the :code:`get_parameters(self)` method, add an entry for your new equation.
 If the equation uses a single parameter, use the :code:`ComponentProperties`